George Vradenburg stands in front of 800 people and tells them they are going to die.

 Trish thought: This man is nuts.

 “What’s his name again?”
-Mrs. Lerner asked Trish after their first date.
+Mrs. Lerner asked Trish after their

 “Vradenburg,” Trish said.